Programmer-Timmy/satisfactory-dedicated-server-sdk/website/docs/guides/01-getting-started.md

 1. **Certificate validity** – Is the certificate trusted by your system?
 2. **Hostname matching** – Does the certificate hostname match the server hostname you are connecting to?

-> ⚠️ On local servers (like `127.0.0.1`), the hostname usually does not match a self-signed certificate, which causes Node.js to reject the connection.

 :::warning
-⚠️ Hostname mismatch error

 If you connect using a local IP or a hostname that does not match the certificate, you may encounter a **hostname mismatch error** during TLS verification.